AJGranowski/reddit-expanded-community-filter-userscript/.github/wiki/Users.md

 # Troubleshooting

 ### Posts from muted communities are not being removed
 * [Check that you are logged in to Reddit][reddit-login-link].
 This script uses information from your Reddit account to mute posts, so you must be logged in for this script to work.
+* Check that you have [muted the community][reddit-community-muting-link] you expect to be removed.

 ### Posts from muted communities have a dashed red border around them
 * Disable debug mode by clicking **`Disable Debug Mode`** from the userscript menu.